georgeberry/pseudolm/README.md

 `prlm` does not try to get the Bayesian model right, or give you any knobs to turn.
 The goal is to just regularize every coefficient to `beta ~ N(0, sigma)` where `sigma` is the standard error of the regression and is implicit in this formulation.

+Also provides `prlm1` which regularizes to approximately `beta ~ N(0, 1)` by adding pseudo observations and scaling the identity matrix by `sigma` from an unpenalized regression.

 ## Installation

 You can install the `prlm` like so: